CKKN303/finalCapstone/README.md

 # finalCapstone
+Certainly!
+Here's the revised README file with the updated repository URL:

 # NLP Applications and Google Translate Project

 This project includes two PDF files.
 The first file contains a categorization of NLP applications for different use cases, while the second file discusses the innovative technology of Google Translate and its application in machine translation.
-These documents were completed as part of a Data Science bootcamp.
+These documents were completed as part of a Data Science bootcamp coursework.

 ## Table of Contents